Ceneje/ESLintRules/vue-js-rules/README.md

-#  Ceneje - Vanilla JS ESLint rules
+#  Ceneje - Vue JS ESLint rules

-This is package of Ceneje company Vanilla JS ESLint rules, to be shared among all projects.
+This is package of Ceneje company Vue JS ESLint rules, to be shared among all projects.